 Unless you are staying local, one of the biggest impacts our travels have comes from the transportation we use to get where we’re going.
 Planes, cars, boats and trains are all significant sources of carbon emissions.

-For a lot of trips, flying is unavoidable But with 8 million people flying every day, and one transatlantic round-trip plane ride equates to an entire year’s worth of driving, it does bring up some ethical dilemmas.
+For a lot of trips, flying is unavoidable.
+But with 8 million people flying every day, and one transatlantic round-trip plane ride equating to an entire year’s worth of driving, it does bring up some ethical dilemmas.

-And if that weren’t bad enough, climate scientist Peter Kalmus estimates that the total climate impact of planes was “likely two to three times greater than the impact from the CO2 emissions alone,” due to a number of other outputs from the planes, including nitrous oxide, water vapour and soot.
-Similarly, most experts today use an aviation “multiplier” of around two (meaning the total impact of a place is approximately twice as high as it’s CO2 emissions), but say the exact multiplier varies, depending upon the individual plane, local climate and time of day.
+If that weren’t bad enough, climate scientist Peter Kalmus estimates that the total climate impact of planes is “likely two to three times greater than the impact from the CO2 emissions alone,” due to a number of other outputs from the planes, including nitrous oxide, water vapour and soot.
+Similarly, most experts today use an aviation “multiplier” of around two (meaning the total impact of a plane is approximately twice as high as it’s CO2 emissions), but say the exact multiplier varies, depending upon the individual plane, local climate and time of day.

 Another issue with flying is that due to its accessibility and relatively low cost in comparison to years ago, people today are flying more than ever, and the number is growing — the number of passenger aircraft in the skies is on track to double by 2035.

 A third issue with the airline industry is that planes let us travel much, much further than nearly any other mode of transportation.
-And the further you travel, the great the emissions, and thus your carbon footprint are going to be.
+And the further you travel the greater the emissions, and thus your carbon footprint, are going to be.

 The good news is that in during the Aviation Retreat in Montreal in October 2016, countries around the world pledged to cut emissions from airplanes for the first time ever.
 The agreement set emissions in the year 2020 as the upper limit and decided that airlines who exceed the limit would be responsible for offsetting them by funding green areas or other carbon reducing activities.